Serezaei/Bid-winning-prediction-using-client-behaviour/README.md

 What would be the best "System Activity" we could do to increase that probability?

 I asnswered those questions using XGBoost and bidirectional LSTM.

+The result shows the data is highly biased and getting a solid response is not possible using ML.